teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 </div>

 The form is almost complete.
 The only thing setting us apart from the form usage is showing of a success message after the authentication went well.
-Let's create a state variable for tracking successful submissions:
+Let's create a state variable for tracking successful submissions which is `false` by default.
+After a successful submission of a form, the value of this variable should be set to `true`.

 ```js
 let isSuccess = false;
 ```

-and modify our `handleSubmit` function to change the value of this variable:
+The function handing form's submission should be also changed to follow the logic of toggling `isSuccess` after a successful operation.

 ```js
 const handleSubmit = () => {